deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 Whether the process that uses the openssl library to enable HTTPS protocol data collection.

 One can use the following method to determine whether an application process can use `Uprobe hook openssl library` to access encrypted data:

-Use the command `cat /proc/<PID>/maps | grep "libssl.so"` to check if it contains information about openssl.
+- Use the command `cat /proc/<PID>/maps | grep "libssl.so"` to check if it contains information about openssl.
 If it does, it indicates that this process is using the openssl library.

-After configuring the openssl options, deepflow-agent will retrieve process information that matches the regular expression, hooking the corresponding encryption/decryption interfaces of the openssl library.
+After enabled, deepflow-agent will retrieve process information that matches the regular expression, hooking the corresponding encryption/decryption interfaces of the openssl library.
 In the logs, you will encounter a message similar to the following:
 ```
 [eBPF] INFO openssl uprobe, pid:1005, path:/proc/1005/root/usr/lib64/libssl.so.1.0.2k
 ```

+Note: When enabling this feature, the specific process list must also be specified in `inputs.proc.process_matcher`, i.e., `ebpf.socket.uprobe.tls` must be included in `inputs.proc.process_matcher.[*].enabled_features`.

 ##### DPDK {#inputs.ebpf.socket.uprobe.dpdk}